 Innovative manufacturing process

 3D food printing is an innovative manufacturing process.
 A complete 3D object is built up layer by layer, based on a 3D computer design, and without the use of moulds or assembly steps.
 3D printing was initially used in the manufacturing industry, where materials like metals and plastics were used.
 However, over the past years a much wider range of printable materials and thus applications have emerged.
-Over the last years Wageningen Food & Biobased Research and TNO has been jointly developing and applying 3D printing technologies in food production.
+Over the last years Wageningen Food & Biobased Research and TNO have been jointly developing and applying 3D printing technologies in food production.
 In multiple international research projects we have shown great potential for the layer wise building of food products.
 The 3D food products are well-structured and based on multiple materials by using different types of base ingredients.
 3D printing has the unique capability to use precise amounts of materials in very specific 3D locations.
 It gives food manufacturers the opportunity to make improved or even completely new food products with novel shapes, textures, structures, and flavours.
-Based on our knowledge 3D food printing, currently developed applications are being implemented in supermarkets and out-of-home settings.
-Supermarkets are testing the 3D printing of customized cakes and candies, and various start-up companies have been established that either sell 3D food printers or offer 3D printed pasta, candy and chocolate.